 Georgetown in Kings County, Prince Edward Island — The Atlantic Provinces

 Location.
-46° 10.831′ N, 62° 32.314′ W. Marker is in Georgetown, Prince Edward Island, in Kings County.
-Marker is on Richmond Street close to West Street, on the right when traveling west.
+46° 11′ N, 62° 31.932′ W. Marker is in Georgetown, Prince Edward Island, in Kings County.
+Memorial can be reached from Georgetown Road near Grafton Street, on the left.
 Touch for map.
-Marker is at or near this postal address: 2 Richmond Street, Georgetown PE C0A 1L0, Canada.
+Marker is at or near this postal address: 60 Georgetown Road, Georgetown PE C0A 1L0, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 21 kilometers of this marker, measured as the crow flies.
-Georgetown’s New Railway Station (a few steps from this marker); The Honorable Andrew Archibald (A.A.)
-Macdonald (approx. 0.6 kilometers away); Georgetown War Memorial (approx. 0.6 kilometers away); The Fishery at Murray Harbour / La Pêche À Murray Harbour (approx. 19.5 kilometers away); Cape Bear Lighthouse / Phare de Cape Bear (approx. 19.5 kilometers away); Getting the Train to the Track / L’Arrivée du Train sur la Voie Ferrée (approx. 19.5 kilometers away); The “Harbour” / Le « Harbour » (approx. 19.6 kilometers away); The Murray Harbour Branch / L’Embranchement Menant À Murray Harbour (approx. 19.6 kilometers away).
+At least 8 other markers are within 21 kilometers of this marker, measured as the crow The Honorable Andrew Archibald (A.A.)
+Macdonald (within shouting distance of this marker); Three Rivers (approx. 0.6 kilometers away); Georgetown’s New Railway Station (approx. 0.6 kilometers away); The Fishery at Murray Harbour / La Pêche À Murray Harbour (approx. 19.8 kilometers away); Cape Bear Lighthouse / Phare de Cape Bear (approx. 19.8 kilometers away); Getting the Train to the Track / L’Arrivée du Train sur la Voie Ferrée (approx. 19.8 kilometers away); The “Harbour” / Le « Harbour » (approx. 19.9 kilometers away); The Murray Harbour Branch / L’Embranchement Menant À Murray Harbour (approx. 20 kilometers away).
 Touch for a list and map of all markers in Georgetown.